LunarG/gfxreconstruct/BUILD.md

 **Note: the build uses Windows 10 SDK 10.0.20348.0.
 Windows 11 SDK 10.0.22000.194 is not compatible at the present time.
 If you need to specify a Windows 10 SDK, please use `-DCMAKE_SYSTEM_VERSION=10.0.20348.0` .**

-When generating a native build on an ARM64 Windows host the Visual Studio Installer can be used to remove the default Windows SDK and install the required version, `10.0.20348.0`.
+When generating a native build on an ARM64 Windows host the Visual Studio Installer can be used to install the required Windows SDK version, `10.0.20348.0`.
 Once the correct Windows SDK is installed, from a newly opened developer command prompt for Visual Studio 2022, the following CMake invocation will generate a Visual Studio solution and projects.